alejosaravia/mail-day/README.md

 # mail-day
-An app for managing multiple email accounts from one place.
+A better app for managing multiple email accounts from one single place.